 For more information on Phillies Home Run Derby email firstname.lastname@example.org.

-He started small.
-Six Home Run Derbies were held in 1971 and children competed in three age divisions.
+Jack Bradley, an avid Phillies fan, began the Home Run Derby and partnered with the Phillies in 1971.
+When it began, six Home Run Derbies were held and children competed in three age divisions.
 The winners of each local competition competed in the Home Run Derby Championships held at the Phillies' new home, Veterans Stadium.
-Word of the program quickly spread and Phillies Home Run Derby responded to the call.
-The competition became one of three levels, a local competition and a regional competition that determined what local winners would compete in the Championship round at the Vet.
+As the program's popularity increased, the competition became three rounds, a local competition, a regional competition, and the Championship round held at the Vet.

 Competition is broken into three age levels; Division A (7-8 years), Division B (9-10 years) and Division C (11-12 years) for both baseball and softball.